 - Quantitative Skills Requirement

-- Students must choose a quantitative methods course from the approved list found here.
+- Students must choose a quantitative skills course from the approved list found here.

-- This course cannot be the same course that was used to satisfy the math gateway requirement.
+- This course cannot be the same course that was used to satisfy the math benchmark requirement.

 - When selecting a course please refer to the course description on the Schedule of Classes to ensure any prerequisites/restrictions have been met and the course is not a duplicate of something previously completed.